puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 #### Simplified Agent Install

-On platforms that support remote package repos, installing agents can now be done via package manager, making the installation process faster and simpler.
+On platforms that support remote package repos, installing agents can now be done via package management tools, making the installation process faster and simpler.
+This will be especially useful for highly dynamic, virtualized infrastructures.
 For details, visit the [PE installation page](install_basic.html#installing-agents).

 #### Puppet Labs Supported Modules